-- 5.61.
-A charity in receipt of government grants must also disclose: - the nature and amounts of government grants recognised in the accounts; and - unfulfilled conditions and other contingencies attaching to grants that have been recognised in income. - 5.62.
-A charity in receipt of government assistance must disclose the government assistance from which the charity has directly benefited. - 5.63.
+6.14.5.61.
+A charity in receipt of government grants must also disclose:

+- the nature and amounts of government grants recognised in the accounts; and - unfulfilled conditions and other contingencies attaching to grants that have been recognised in income.;-and - 6.15.5.62.
+A charity in receipt of government assistance must disclose an indication of other forms of the government assistance from which the charity has directly benefited. - 6.16.5.63.
 When a charity has deferred income, the notes to the accounts must explain the reasons why income is deferred and should analyse the movement on the deferred income account, identifying income deferred in the current year and the amounts released from previous reporting periods.

-6. Donated goods, facilities and services, including volunteers
+7.6.
+Donated goods, facilities and services, including volunteers